Certified Phlebotomy Technician II (CPT II) Certificate

 National Association of Credential Evaluation Services (NACES) or "Endorsed Members" of the

 Association of International Credential Evaluators, Inc. (AICE).
-This allows LFS to determine if your education is equivalent to a U.S. college or university education.
+This allows LFS to determine if your education is equivalent to a U.S. high school, college or university education.
 The evaluation service will send an evaluation of your educational institution and academic courses directly to LFS.